wikimedia/mediawiki-tools-cli/README.md

 make user="someUser" password="somePassword" docs-publish
 ```

-You can use a bot password for this https://mediawiki.org/wiki/Special:BotPasswords
+You can use a bot password for this https://mediawiki.org/wiki/Special:BotPasswords \
+The bot will need at least the `Basic rights` and `High-volume editing` permissions.

 In the future this would be done by CI!